M.07.04 Segregation review and revocations

 collaboration

-Segregation directions are prison specific and prison directors are responsible for approving initial directions, seeking continuation of directions and revoking directions for their prison.
+Segregation directions are prison specific and general manager custodial are responsible for approving initial directions, seeking continuation of directions and revoking directions for their prison.

 1. Applications for continuation of a direction must be prepared within sufficient time for a decision to be reached before the expiry of the current direction.
 Applications for continuation of a direction cannot be retrospectively approved.